 If you're about to start learning to drive a very common concern is how many lessons it’ll take to pass and how much the whole process will cost.

-The amount of lessons you’ll need to pass your driving test will depend on a range of factors such as your previous driving experience, your age and your understanding of the road.
+The amount of lessons you will need to pass your driving test will depend on a range of factors such as your previous driving experience, your age and your understanding of the roads

 How much will it cost?

-To learn to drive you realistically need to budget about £1,500.
-If we take the above guidance of 67 hours behind the wheel, below are some of the essentials most learner drivers need to get their full UK driving licence.
+To learn to drive you realistically need to budget about £2000.
+If we take the above guidance of 67 hours behind the wheel, below are some of the essentials most learner drivers will need to get their full UK driving licence

 Are there any tips which could help me save money whilst learning to drive?